-- 1 iv.
-Remediation of damages resulting from noncompliance with the permit or for which the permittee is otherwise responsible - 3 1.1.20.41.2.10.4 Financial Assurance Release - 4 Once the District has received written notification of project completion, it will promptly inspect the - 5 project to determine whether the project was constructed in accordance with the issued permit and - 6 District rules.
-If the project is found in compliance, all practices and project components are stabilized, - 7 all practices and project components are verified to be functioning to permitted specifications, all - 8 required documentation has been submitted and approved by the District, and all permit fees have been - 9 paid, the District will release the financial assurance. - Further, upon written notice, a portion of the assurance may be released if the District finds that the - entire amount is not needed to ensure compliance.
-After inspection, the District will determine what - portion, if any, of the financial assurance can be released.
-If a portion of the financial assurance is not - released, the District will notify the permittee of the outstanding compliance matters to address. - 14 1.1.20.51.2.10.5 Financial Assurances by Rule - Financial assurance required for a particular permit will include a 10 percent contingency and a 30 - percent administrative costs amount in addition to the amounts calculated according to the schedule - 17 above.
-No financial assurance is required for a project undertaken by or for a resident owner on a single- - 18 family home site requiring only a permit under Erosion and Sediment Control, unless the Board of - 19 Managers determines that the project presents a significant risk of damage to water resources from - 20 erosion.
-See the fee schedule policy on the District's website for additional information. - 21 1.1.211.2.11 Enforcement - 22 1.1.21.11.2.11.1 Investigation of Noncompliance - 23 District staff, agents, and contractors may enter and inspect a property within the watershed to determine - 24 if a violation of permit conditions or District rules has occurred. - 25 1.1.21.21.2.11.2 Informal Resolution of Noncompliance - 26 Before initiating formal proceedings (see below), the District and its staff shall attempt to informally - 27 resolve incidences of noncompliance (i.e., by voluntary corrective actions or after-the-fact permitting). - 28 1.1.21.31.2.11.3 Board Hearing; Administrative Compliance Order - 29 The District will provide the permittee or landowner with reasonable notice when a compliance hearing - will take place.
-An opportunity to be heard by the Board of Managers will be allotted at the compliance - 31 hearing, during which the permittee or landowner can address the finding of probable violation.
-At the - 32 hearing's conclusion, the District may issue a compliance order. - 33 1.1.21.41.2.11.4 District Court Enforcement - 34 The District Board of Managers may seek judicial enforcement of an order and recovery of associated - legal costs and fees, as provided by Minnesota Statutes chapter 103D. - 36 1.1.21.51.2.11.5 Liability for Enforcement Costs
+1.4.4 Financial Assurance Release

+Once the District has received written notification of project completion, it will promptly inspect the project to determine whether the project was constructed in accordance with the issued permit and District rules.
+If the project is found in compliance, all practices and project components are stabilized, all practices and project components are verified to be functioning to permitted specifications, all required documentation has been submitted and approved by the District, and all permit fees have been paid, the District will release the financial assurance.

+Further, upon written notice, a portion of the assurance may be released if the District finds that the entire amount is not needed to ensure compliance.
+After inspection, the District will determine what portion, if any, of the financial assurance can be released.
+If a portion of the financial assurance is not released, the District will notify the permittee of the outstanding compliance matters to address.

+1.4.5 Financial Assurances by Rule

+Financial assurance required for a particular permit will include a 10 percent contingency and a 30 percent administrative-costs amount in addition to the amounts calculated according to the schedule above.
+No financial assurance is required for a project undertaken by or for a resident owner on a single-family home site requiring only a permit under Erosion and Sediment Control, unless the Board of Managers determines that the project presents a significant risk of damage to water resources from erosion.
+See the fee schedule policy on the District's website for additional information.

+1.5 Enforcement

+1.5.1 Investigation of Noncompliance

+District staff, agents, and contractors may enter and inspect a property within the watershed to determine if a violation of permit conditions or District rules has occurred.

+1.5.2 Informal Resolution of Noncompliance

+Before initiating formal proceedings (see below), the District and its staff shall attempt to informally resolve incidences of noncompliance (i.e., by voluntary corrective actions or after-the-fact permitting).

+1.5.3 Board Hearing; Administrative Compliance Order

+The District will provide the permittee or landowner with reasonable notice when a compliance hearing will take place.
+An opportunity to be heard by the Board of Managers will be allotted at the compliance hearing, during which the permittee or landowner can address the finding of probable violation.
+At the hearing's conclusion, the District may issue a compliance order.

+1.5.4 District Court Enforcement

+The District Board of Managers may seek judicial enforcement of an order and recovery of associated legal costs and fees, as provided by Minnesota Statutes chapter 103D.

+1.5.5 Liability for Enforcement Costs

-- 1 The permittee or owner of a property subject to the District's enforcement action will be liable for - 2 associated costs incurred by the District.
-Such costs include but are not limited to inspection and - 3 monitoring, engineering, technical analysis, and legal and administrative expenses.
+The permittee or owner of a property subject to the District's enforcement action will be liable for associated costs incurred by the District.
+Such costs include but are not limited to inspection and monitoring, engineering, technical analysis, and legal and administrative expenses.

-4 1.2 Coordination Rules
+1.6 Coordination Rules

-- 5 Rules herein pertaining to water appropriations, shoreline and streambank alterations, and water - 6 crossings do not require District permits.
-Rather, these rules set conditions for the District's coordination - 7 with the DNR in its consideration of permits for such activities.
+Rules herein pertaining to water appropriations, shoreline and streambank alterations, and water crossings do not require District permits.
+Rather, these rules set conditions for the District's coordination with the DNR in its consideration of permits for such activities.

-1 2 Rule B: Erosion and Sediment Control Rule
+2 Rule B: Erosion and Sediment Control Rule